Kong/public-required-workflow/README.md

 # public-required-workflow
-Required workflows to be used by public repositories
+repository containing the code for the required workflows that public repos shall run